SSMProblems

 For most regular use-cases, the predefined StateSpaceModel type, documented below, should be sufficient.

-Any concrete subtype of LatentDynamics should implement the functions logdensity and simulate, by defining two methods as documented below, one for initialisation and one for transitioning.
+Any concrete subtype of LatentDynamics should implement the functions logdensity and simulate for transition dynamics.
 Whether each of these functions need to be implemented depends on the exact inference algorithm that is intended to be used.

-Alternatively, you may specify methods for the function distribution which will be used to define the above methods.
+Alternatively, you may specify a method for the function distribution which will be used to define the above methods.

 All of these methods should accept keyword arguments through kwargs... to facilitate inference-time dependencies of the dynamics as explained in Control Variables and Keyword Arguments.